 Niclas Hellman joined the Department of Accounting in 1990 and holds a PhD from the Stockholm School of Economics (2000).
 His research areas are financial accounting and auditing.
 Niclas is currently working on a project which investigates financial analysts’ evaluations of corporate acquisitions under IFRS accounting.
-Niclas is Head of the SSE MSc Finance & Accounting master specialization in accounting and financial management.
+Niclas teaches accounting, auditing and financial statements analysis courses in bachelor and master programs at SSE.
 He is also Vice Chairman of the Swedish Accounting Standards Board (member of the Board since 2008) and a member of the ESMA CRSC consultative group.

 Accounting and financial statements analysis (3310)